 Factors affecting the property identified in previous reports

-Threat identified at the time of inscription of the property:
+Threats identified at the time of inscription in 2013:

 Analysis and Conclusions of the World Heritage Centre, ICOMOS and ICCROM

 The World Heritage Committee requested reassurance, at the time of inscription, that the major conservation project for infrastructure and conservation of individual buildings at Jaisalmer Fort would be delivered according to the agreed timescale, in the light of the extreme vulnerability of the hill on which the fort stands to water seepage, and the large number of buildings within the fort that needed attention.

 The State Party only reports that work is ongoing, with no details on work undertaken since inscription or reassurances on the agreed timetable being maintained.
 Worryingly, the report also states that various unauthorised construction activities are rampant and out of control and could add to the already existing sources of water seepage.

 At the time of inscription, it was noted that the Management Plan for the Jaisalmer Fort along with sub-plans including visitor management, risk preparedness, and livelihood generation for the local population, would be completed by end of 2013.
 It is therefore of concern to note from the State Party report that no concrete progress with these plans appears to have been made since inscription and that they are all still in preparation, notwithstanding the view expressed that Plan is seen as the way to control illegal development.

 It is recommended that the World Heritage Committee request further details on the progress with the major Jaisalmer infrastructure and conservation project, and its timetable, in order to ensure that the authenticity and intuit of this component are not threatened.
 It is further suggested that the Committee request the submission of the completed Management Plan for Jaisalmer Fort by an agreed date.